EzeChinedumUchenna/production-deployment/README.md

 - SSH into the VM and run `install-minikube.sh` to install Minikube

 ### 2. Configure Environment (Metric Server, NGINX, Gatekeeper, Monitoring)
-Trigger the `execute-script.yml` pipeline (passing in the script you want to run) to run the following scripts:
+Trigger the `execute-script.yml` pipeline (passing in the script you want to execute) to run the following scripts:

 - `configure-metricserver.sh`: Enables metrics for HPA
 - `install-nginx.sh`: Installs and configures NGINX for ingress from Azure VM → Minikube